Pareto-NRPA: A Novel Monte-Carlo Search Algorithm for Multi-Objective Optimization: Related Works

 NRPA \cite{rosin_nested_2011} combines the nested structure of NMCS with a policy learning method.
 At each level, NRPA performs a lower-level search and updates the policy with respect to the best returned sequence.
 Each search of level $\ell$ launches $n$ searches of level $\ell - 1$.
 At level 0, a search is a playout where the actions are conditioned by a policy vector $\pi$.
 The policy $\pi$ associates a weight $w_{s, a}$ to a $(state, action)$ couple. $(state, action)$ couples are uniquely encoded by a domain-specific $code$ method.

 During a playout and at state $s_i$, the probability of picking action $k$ is derived from the associated policy weight: $p_{ik} = \frac{e^{w_{i,k}}}{\sum_j e^{w_{i,j}}}$.
 At algorithm initialization, $\pi$ is a random policy with uniform distribution over the actions.
 After each search, the policy $\pi$ is updated using gradient ascent towards the best sequence found at the current level.
-Algorithms \ref{alg:playout}, \ref{alg:adapt} and \ref{alg:nrpa} show the NRPA algorithm.
+Algorithms \ref{alg:playout} shows the playout algorithm.
+The reader is kindly referred to the original NRPA paper \cite{rosin_nested_2011} for pseudocodes of the NRPA algorithm and the Adapt algorithm.

 The research work of \cite{cornu_local_2017} introduces A-NMCS, a variant of NMCS for MOO problems, using scalarization to decompose a multi-objective problem into several single-objective problems, while highlighting that no adaptation of NRPA has been proposed for multi-objective optimization.
 We aim to fill this gap in the literature by proposing Pareto-NRPA.